 - Shorter hind limbs

-- The saber tooth tiger had a hyoid bone similar to that of lion’s in shape and size.
-This means that their voice box could probably produce a roar sound similar to that of modern day lions.
+The Saber-Toothed Cat had a hyoid bone similar to that of a lion in shape and size.
+This means that their voice box could probably produce a roaring sound similar to that of modern-day lions.
+However, this information is speculative, as there is no direct evidence of the sounds these animals made.
+The comparison to the hyoid bone and voice box of modern-day lions is a reasonable hypothesis, but it is not a confirmed fact.